mapillary/mapillary_tools/README.md

 ```

 #### Process and Upload Images
-The command belows run `process` and `upload` consecutively for a directory.
+The command below runs `process` and `upload` consecutively for a directory.

 ```bash
 mapillary_tools process_and_upload --import_path "path/to/images" --user_name "mapillary_user"